marta-00/ResultsSummary/README.md

 ## 🧠 What I Learned

-- 🔄 How to render content dynamically from a JSON file
 - 🔍 Fine-tuning layout using Flexbox and media queries
 - 🧪 Accessibility considerations for interactive elements
 - 🎨 Styling subtle shadows and gradients for modern UI